horizontalsystems/Unstoppable-Wallet-Website/_includes/content/content-en.md

-We dream of a world… A world where private property is untouchable and market access is unconditional.
+We dream of a world where the markets are borderless and property rights are unconditional.

-That obsession led us to engineer a wallet that is equally open to all, lives online forever and unconditionally protects your assets.
+That desire led us to engineer a wallet that works everywhere and gives its owner absolute control.

 <br />
 <hr />